 The Art of Asking Meaningful Questions

-I remember earlier this year being introduced to Krista Tippett on the Tim Ferriss podcast.
+I remember a few years ago being introduced to Krista Tippett on the Tim Ferriss podcast.
 Her own podcasts are often about connecting people across lines.
 In the podcast Calming Philosophies for Chaotic Times, she talks about deeper questions that help us connect with one another and be less separate.

-- “Answer this question through the story of your life” (apply to all heated topics e.g. voting for Hilary Clinton or Donald Trump”
+- “Answer this question through the story of your life” (apply to all heated topics e.g. choosing to vaccinate or not vaccinate)

 - Give your opinions through your experience, not just to give an opinion

 If you want to hear more, you can start listening at 1:22:42 during the podcast.

 Set Boundaries Where Needed

 Brené Brown also wrote the chapter about how to speak truth to bull-shit (BS).
 She describes the nature of BS and how to approach to with others.
 These tips are also good if you are the one being ambushed by others points of view.
 Her main tips are:

 - Approach it with generosity, by not assuming that the person is being malicious or acting out of hate.
 If you’re ambushed, you can approach with generosity by being calm and curious.
 Why do they want your opinion to change?

 - Be civil by owning our “stuff” and having curious conversations.
 We can be civil while disagreeing or stating our boundaries.
 Civil isn’t the same as “nice”.
 Civil is firm and grounded.
 Notice your body language – are you open or defensive?